 If a single Windows 7 machine is attached to your network after January 14, 2020, it becomes the weakest link and an open door for cyber criminals to compromise the rest of your machines.

-What Does This Mean for Your Computer and Your Business?
+What Does Windows 7 End of Life Mean for Your Computer and Your Business?

 Windows 7 reaches end of life on January 14, 2020.
 After this date, Microsoft will no longer develop countermeasures or fixes to address new breaches, exploits, viruses, and attacks, leaving Windows 7 computers vulnerable.
 Some businesses may require a machine to stay on Windows 7 to run legacy software, but these machines should not be connected to the network as they will be a high-value target, giving hackers easy access to an otherwise secure network.